Photos of the Last Refugees Entering Europe Through the Greek Islands

 Videos by VICE

 This March, in an attempt to stem the flow of refugees to the Continent, the EU and Turkey reached a deal designed to cut off the Aegean route.
 In a move that humanitarian groups argue violates international law, Europe’s border agency began sending asylum seekers entering Europe through the Greek islands back to Turkey.
 The gate to Europe relied on by so many has been effectively closed.
 (In exchange, Turkish citizens were promised visa-free travel in Europe and a resumption of EU membership talks.)
-In January, photographer Elliot Ross documented the arrival of some of the last asylum seekers entering Europe through the Greek islands.
+In January, photographer Elliot Ross in collaboration with a team of documentary filmmakers from Magna Carta traveled to meet some of the last asylum seekers entering Europe through the Greek islands.

+To see a trailer of Magna Carta’s Refuge, a documentary chronicling human stories focused on humanity and hope from the European Refugee Crisis, please visit their site.